sorinbadea/project5/readme.txt

 	pip install pyinstaller

-    From a python script you can generate a windows binary pyinstaller.exe .\sqv.py -F --onefile
+    From a python script you can generate astandalone windows binary pyinstaller.exe .\sqv.py -F --onefile
 	cd dist\  (the sqv.exe will be placed in dist\ directory)